CaelRowley/brickblock-backend/README.md

 https://brickblock-backend.herokuapp.com/graphql
 ```
 WARNING
 As the application is deployed using the free heroku service they will sleep due to inactivity.
-Please allow a short while for the app to build and serve if you get no response from the URL
+Please allow a short while for the app to build and serve if you get no response from the URL.
 ```